jberkel/sms-backup-plus/README.md

 #Analysing ACRA error reports with the Google visualisation API

 If you use [ACRA][] to monitor crashes in your
-Android app you can easily create reports using the [Google Visualization API][].
+Android app you can easily create realtime error reports using the [Google Visualization API][].

 However you'll need to set the sharing settings of the spreadsheet to "Anyone